poojasundar15/cloud-based-storage-web-application-development-CLOUDPIX/README.md

 *Serverless Model:* In this model, the web application is designed to run on a serverless architecture, which means that the cloud provider handles the infrastructure and scaling of the application.
 The developer only needs to provide the application code executed in response to requests.

-## METHODS
+## 3. METHODS
 ### Firebase
 Firebase is a platform developed by Google for creating mobile and web applications.
 It was originally an independent company founded in 2011.
-In 2014, Google acquired the platform and it is now their flagship offering for app development.
-Firebase provides backend services to web/mobile apps.
-Services include a real-time NoSQL database, cloud storage, hosting, and authentication API which includes popular social logins like Google, Facebook, GitHub, and so on.
+In 2014, Google acquired the platform, which is now its flagship offering for app development.
+Firebase provides backend services to web and mobile apps.
+Services include a real-time NoSQL database, cloud storage, hosting, and an authentication API that includes popular social logins like Google, Facebook, GitHub, and so on.
 Using a platform like Firebase speeds up the development process.
 Firebase provides a lot of services, we have
  - Authentication
  - Cloud Firestore
  - Cloud storage
  - Hosting
 ### Firebase Authentication
 Most apps need to know the identity of a user.
-Knowing a user's identity allows an app to securely save user data in the cloud and provide the same personalized experience across all of the user's devices.
+Knowing a user's identity allows an app to securely save user data in the cloud and provide the same personalized experience across all user's devices.
 Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
-It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.
+It supports authentication using passwords, phone numbers, and popular federated identity providers like Google, Facebook, and Twitter.
 ### Cloud Firestore
 Cloud Firestore is a NoSQL document database that lets you easily store, sync, and query data for your mobile and web apps - at a global scale.
 Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.
 Like Firebase Realtime Database, it keeps your data in sync across client apps through real-time listeners and offers offline support for mobile and web so you can build responsive apps that work regardless of network latency or Internet connectivity.
 Cloud Firestore also offers seamless integration with other Firebase and Google Cloud products, including Cloud Functions.
 ### Cloud Storage